danielcrean4/Dashboard/README.md

 **known bugs**
-- Saving note content with multiple lines will be consolidated into one line upon closing and restarting the program
+- Saving Note content with multiple lines will be consolidated into one line upon closing and restarting the program